↓

 My Baby Feet

 I finally got my baby feet.
 What I mean is, I just received the card stock paper where the nurses at St. John’s Hospital in Fargo, North Dakota inked my feet, shortly after being born on October 1, 1962 and made an impression of my baby feet with ink.
-As I looked at the paper with the impression of my new born feet, the thought occurred to me that after 52 years, I now posses something … Continue reading →
+As I looked at the paper with the impression of my new … Continue reading →

 Posted in Mere Observations | Tagged Adoption, adult adoptee, Family